 What to Expect When Entering the United States

 When you enter the country at a U.S. air, sea or land port of entry, your first stop will be primary inspection where a U.S. Customs and Border Protection (CBP) officer will determine whether you can enter the United States.
 At the primary inspection booth, the CBP officer will ask you questions to verify your documents, examine your luggage and determine whether to admit you into the country.
-Here are some questions that the CBP officer may ask:
+Here are some questions that the CBP office may ask:

 - What is the purpose of your visit to the United States?